MSRConnections/Azure-training-course/Content/Storage/StorageHOL.md

 > There are free Bash shells available for Windows, too, including [Cygwin](https://www.cygwin.com/) and [Git for Windows](https://git-for-windows.github.io/).
 If you use Windows and care to install a Bash shell (or already have one installed), feel free to skip the PowerShell steps below and follow the instructions for Linux and OS X users.

 1. If you're using Windows, **skip to Step 5**.
-The next few steps are for students running Linux, OS X, and other operating systems that support Bash scripts.
+The next few steps are for users running Linux, OS X, and other operating systems that support Bash scripts.

 1. Go to a command prompt and navigate to the directory containing this lab.
 In that directory, you'll find a subdirectory named "resources" containing a number of JPG images.

 1. In the lab directory — the one containing the "resources" subdirectory — use your favorite editor to create a text file named copyimages.sh containing the following statements.
-Replace *[accountname]* with the name of your storage account, and *[accountkey]* with the storage account's primary access key:
+Replace *accountname* with the name of your storage account, and *accountkey* with the storage account's primary access key:

 	<pre>
 	cd resources
 	for f in *.jpg
 	do
-	    azure storage blob upload -a [accountname] -k [accountkey] "${f##*/}" images "${f##*/}" done
+	    azure storage blob upload -a <i>accountname</i> -k <i>accountkey</i> "${f##*/}" images "${f##*/}" done
 	cd ..
 	</pre>